kleenkanteen/Dr.Dracula/README.md

 A website that allows you to understand your blood test results by simply uploading a PDF of your results.

+The backend is down as it uses the OpenAI Assistants API which is expensive.

 ## Table of Contents

 <details>